 Bonnet first made waves at the 2011 European Junior Championships when she led-off the squad that broke the 400m freestyle relay record at just 16 years old.
 The next year she finished second behind Camille Muffat at the Mare Nostrum series in Monaco.

 She trained with Camille Muffat in Nice, who tragically died in a helicopter plane crash in Argentina.
 Muffat was a 2012 London gold medalist, and was one of the city’s most decorated athletes.
-Bonnet wore a cap with Muffat’s name at the recent French Championships.
+Bonnet wore a cap with Muffat’s name at the 2014 French Championships.

 At just 17 years old Bonnet qualified for her first Olympic Games in 2012, when she competed on the 800m freestyle relay in London.
 The relay team finished third, winning a bronze, and Bonnet picked up her first Olympic medal.

 She then competed at the 2013 World Championships in Rome, where she had a noteworthy split on the 800m freestyle relay.
 She swam the second leg of the relay, holding the lead given to her by Muffat, but the relay ended up touching 3rd for the bronze medal.

 At the 2014 World Military Swimming Championships – a meet that emphasizes “friendship through sport” – Bonnet destroyed the meet record in the 200m freestyle (1:57.99) at 19 years old.

 At the French Championships Bonnet channeled her emotions into swimming, and won all five of her entered events.
 She had been developing more versatility throughout the years, and proved it by qualifying for Kazan 2015 in the 200m freestyle, 100m freestyle, 100m breaststroke, and the 200m IM.
 She ended up swimming the 100 and 200 free in Kazan, where in both she qualified for semi finals but just missed the final heat.